samuelcolvin/nosht/README.md

 REACT_APP_GA_TRACKING_ID='<tracking id for google analytics>'
 ```

+Log in to heroku's container registry

+    heroku container:login

 With `deploy-settings-<heroku-app-name>` setup, you can build and deploy your images:

     make heroku-push

 will build the docker images and push them to heroku,

     make heroku-release

-will release those images, the following should now show you both the work and web dyno's running
+will release those images, the following should now show you both the worker and web dyno's running

 ```bash
 heroku ps -a $HEROKU_APP